sphanit/platinum_bridge/README.md

 source devel/setup.bash
 roslaunch platinum_bridge roxanne_bridge.launch
 ```
 4. Now run roxanne.
-If everything works fine, the robot show move to the locations give by ```/roxanne/acting/dispatching``` topic.
+If everything works fine, the robot should move to the locations gived by ```/roxanne/acting/dispatching``` topic.
+The coordinates of these locations can be modified from platinum_bridge/scripts/map1.json